 Other than a handful of birds of prey we have the best eyesight in the animal kingdom.
 It’s our sight which is largely what we have evolved around.
-Even if we’re not specifying prey on the savannah with sight and spear, we’re specifying a box of Coco Pops from a box of Weetabix in the supermarket (vital) — sight plays a big part in our life experience.
+Even if we’re not specifying prey on the savannah with sight and spear, we’re discerning in an instant a box of Coco Pops from a box of Weetabix in the supermarket — sight plays a big part in our life experience.

 But what about sound?
 Does this take a back seat to sight, or is it just as important in sculpting our world?
-Or is it precisely the fact that our eyesight is our dominant strength that our sense of sound supplies a largely unconscious understanding of the world; acting intuitively and instantly; vital but unnoticed.
+Or is it precisely the fact that our eyesight is our dominant strength that our sense of sound supplies a largely unconscious understanding of the world; acting intuitively; vital but unnoticed.

 Here’s the journey thus far…